seancdavis/heartwood/README.md

 ### Default Features

 When you run the generators, you will get a handful of features by default.
-Cambium now ships with users, pages, media, and settings.
+Heartwood now ships with users, pages, media, and settings.
 Of these four, users is the only model that will be inserted directly in your app.
-Cambium handles the others.
+Heartwood handles the others.

 See below for configuration and for adding users, while the following sections